inaimathi/langnostic/resources/posts/3d-printing-field-report.md

 When I say "3D printing" without specifying in casual conversation, I mean "desktop FDM".
 With [a few](https://www.amazon.com/Gizmo-Dorks-2-85mm-Filament-Printers/dp/B00LAJNJL2) unfortunate [exceptions](https://3dprintingcanada.com/products/natural-1-75mm-3dxtech-fluorx%E2%84%A2-pvdf-filament-500-g), the materials involved in FDM won't kill you or choke you to death, and if you're only laying down PLA/TPU/PETG, you can contain pollutants with standard air filters and ventilated enclosures.
 The main reason this has my interest is that it is _absolutely_ possible to get one of these up and running at home, and it's getting cheaper and cheaper.
 Cost of admission these days is like $300 CAD, possibly less if you're willing to scrounge around Kijiji or get a hand-me-down from a local makerspace.

 The common ground here is that they all have one or more toolheads, each of which has one or more hotends that take in material, get it to a viscous-but-flowing-state, and squirt layers at some set width and height.
-I'm being particularly wishy-wasy on that material definition statement because the FDM printer space encompasses [MudBots](https://www.mudbots.com/), [the Cocoa Press](https://cocoapress.com/en-ca) and [the Maple 4](https://www.mapleglassprinting.com/) as well as the more standard [filament squirters](https://www.sovol3d.com/) I'll be focusing on.
+I'm being particularly wishy-washy on that material definition statement because the FDM printer space encompasses [MudBots](https://www.mudbots.com/), [the Cocoa Press](https://cocoapress.com/en-ca) and [the Maple 4](https://www.mapleglassprinting.com/) as well as the more standard [filament squirters](https://www.sovol3d.com/) I'll be focusing on.

 All their prints have visible layer lines unless you post process them, but prints can be almost arbitrarily light and solid depending on what material tradeoffs you're willing to make.
 Filament is also _really_ cheap.
 At the low end, something like $12 CAD per kilogram for the good stuff (you can get cheaper bargain bin deals from Ali Express, but be prepared to deal with more dimensional inconsistency and therefore clogging and feeding issues).
 At the other end, it's also relatively easy to source engineering filaments with almost arbitrary [strength](https://www.amazon.ca/Polymaker-PA6-GF-Filament-1-75mm-Cardboard/dp/B0B45QMCJP?th=1)/[temperature tolerance](https://www.3dxtech.com/products/thermax-tpi-1)/[chemical resistance](https://www.3dxtech.com/products/carbonx-peek-cf10-1)/[bounce](https://www.amazon.ca/Siraya-Tech-Rebound-PEBA-Ultra-Lightweight/dp/B0FH1MJ89D) although definitely don't expect to be able to run any of those on an entry level printer.
 You can get into this hobby for about [$300](https://www.amazon.ca/Creality-Ender-V3-SE-8-66x8-66x9-84/dp/B0DSKCS6Y1/)-[$400](https://www.amazon.ca/Sovol-SV06-ACE-Structure-8-66x8-66x9-84/dp/B0DFYK5Q3L/), but if you want print out a space shuttle, you're looking at [more like $15k](https://visionminer.com/products/22idex).